Placement Services FAQ

 Many students who are near completing their graduate studies want to enter the job market but are unaware of what sorts of placement service they can avail themselves of, both here at the Graduate Center and through the American Philosophical Association.
 This page will provide that information by addressing those questions most frequently asked by students who are looking for a job.

-Students may also be interested in reviewing the Program's recent placement history.
+Students may also be interested in reviewing the Program's Professional Development resources and recent placement history.

 The first thing you will need is a curriculum vitae (CV).